polyphony-chat/.github/CONTRIBUTION_GUIDELINES.md

 - Commit your changes (git commit -m 'Add some AmazingFeature')
 - Push to the Branch (git push origin feature/AmazingFeature)
 - Open a Pull Request

+## Versioning

+All projects in this organization use [Semantic Versioning](https://semver.org/).
+This means that the version number is incremented as follows: `MAJOR.MINOR.PATCH`, where `MAJOR` is incremented when incompatible API changes are made, `MINOR` is incremented when new functionality is added in a backward-compatible manner, and `PATCH` is incremented when backward-compatible bug fixes are made.